solidi/writing/82-the-pair-of-mighty-tonka-trucks.md

 ![From an auction site, the Mighty Front Loader adorns a 1970s logo.](images/82-20.jpeg)

 "Tonka aims to make [a] realistic model."
-The [Mighter Loader](https://www.basicfun.com/product/tonka-steel-classics-front-loader/) is a quiet legacy cast in realism, surpassing a half-century.
+The [Mighty Loader](https://www.basicfun.com/product/tonka-steel-classics-front-loader/) is a quiet legacy cast in realism, surpassing a half-century.
 It hasn't changed... well, with more plastic and less metal.

 ---